IronMan Weymouth 2023 race report

 When I crossed the finish line, I felt relief and confusion.
 My first cycle/run event timing felt like a mystery wrapped in a riddle, swaddled in soggy race gear.
 Opting to plant a tree instead of getting a finisher t-shirt was a good idea.
 Still standing there freezing, I questioned my eco-friendly motives.

-The post-race food was a letdown—think school cafeteria but less gourmet.
+The post-race food was a letdown—think school cafeteria, but less gourmet.

 I spent nearly £100 on merch to stay warm, which lightened my wallet and slightly darkened my mood.